How can I improve label-free quantification of HCP?

 Is there anything I can do to improve on the quantification and the reproducibility of the data?

-For quantitative proteomics experiments it has been normal procedure to include an isotope labeled peptide standard to obtain good HCP data .
+For quantitative proteomics experiments, it has been a normal procedure to include an isotope-labeled peptide standard to obtain good HCP data .

-Another solution is the use of chemical labelling (like iTRAQ® or SILAC) .
+Another solution is using chemical labeling (like iTRAQ® or SILAC) .
 Some people even use isotope labeled recombinant proteins.
-You do this to consider the digest efficiency on a full length protein .
+You do this to consider the digestion efficiency of a full-length protein .

 All of the above methods are time-consuming – and they are not always possible to use .